The Mound (novella)

 The Mound is a horror/science fiction novella by American author H. P. Lovecraft, written by him as a ghostwriter from December 1929 to January 1930 after he was hired by Zealia Bishop to create a story about a Native American mound which is haunted by a headless ghost.
 Lovecraft expanded the story into a tale about a mound that conceals a gateway to a subterranean civilization, the realm of K'n-yan.
-The story was not published during Lovecraft's lifetime.
+The story was not published during Lovecraft's life.
 A heavily abridged version was published in the November 1940 issue of Weird Tales, and the full text was finally published in 1989.

 Plot

 The story is narrated by an ethnologist who visits the town of Binger, Oklahoma, in 1928 to investigate certain stories related to a certain nearby mound, which is said to be haunted by a strange Native American man by day and a headless woman by night.
 The local people avoid the place, and there are strange stories of those who dared to venture there either disappearing, or returning insane and inexplicably altered.
 Being initially quite skeptical, the narrator brings some archaeological tools and visits the mound, noticing that the man pacing it appears closest to the Native Americans, but cannot be identified with any known Native American tribe.
 Through a talisman made of a strange metal given to him by a local chieftain, he unearths a strange cylinder made of the same unidentifiable metal full of hideous engravings and strange hieroglyphics.

 Upon discovering a scroll written in Spanish in the cylinder, the narrator returns to his host and begins to translate it.
 The contents of the scroll, covering a large part of the narrative, describe the travels of one Pánfilo de Zamacona y Nuñez, an Asturian explorer, almost 400 years prior.
 Zamacona recounts how he was a part of an expedition from Mexico to North America, and how, through the help of a Native American, he discovered a vast underground world filled with grotesque temples, and populated by strange beasts and a highly advanced telepathic civilization who worshipped Cthulhu, Yig, Shub-Niggurath, and—until a certain incident—Tsathoggua.
-The members of the underground race—who lived in what they called the kingdom of K’nyan—welcomed him, but the more Zamacona learned about them the more fearful he became.
+The members of the underground race—who lived in what they called the kingdom of K'nyan—welcomed him, but the more Zamacona learned about them the more fearful he became.